2004–05 Taça de Portugal

 The 2004–05 Taça de Portugal was the 65th edition of the Portuguese football knockout tournament, organized by the Portuguese Football Federation (FPF).
 The 2004–05 Taça de Portugal began on 5 September 2004.
 The final was played on 29 May 2005 at the Estádio Nacional.

 Benfica were the previous holders, having defeated Porto 2–1 in the previous season's final.
 Vitória de Setúbal defeated holders Benfica, 2–1 in the final to win their third Taça de Portugal.

-Vitória by winning the Taça de Portugal, qualified for the 2005–06 UEFA Cup first round.
-Vitória de Setúbal would also qualify for the 2005 Supertaça Cândido de Oliveira.
+By virtue of their victory in the final, Vitória qualified for the 2005–06 UEFA Cup first round.
+They would also qualify for the 2005 Supertaça Cândido de Oliveira.